 - Sean Williams for The Motley Fool for USA Today, “6 signs we’re closer to the next recession than you think” (September 5, 2018).

 - Laurence Pagnoni for NonProfitPro, “Should You Embark on Cash Reserve and Capacity Campaigns?”
 (August 30, 2018).

-I have an article on Carolyn’s Nonprofit Blog called, “Economy and Philanthropy” you might also enjoy.
-It dates back to when I launched my blog during the economic downturn of the late 2000s and early 2010s.
+I posted an article on Carolyn’s Nonprofit Blog called, “Economy and Philanthropy” you might also enjoy.
+It dates back to when I launched my blog during the economic downturn of the early 2010s.
 Looking back to those days, I would also say, not every business nor philanthropist suffers during a recession.
-Adjust your fundraising accordingly and do your research.
+Adjust your fundraising accordingly, and do your research.
+Panicing is unnecessary.

 “Are We Listening Only to Ourselves” is another early blog article you might enjoy reading.
 I read the business and financial press a little bit each day.
 Today, one can also watch reports on YouTube.